Lotusniro/Console-Finanaces/README.md

 ](https://github.com/Lotusniro/Console-Finanaces/blob/main/screenshots/Screenshot%202023-12-24%20at%2012.44.34.png)

 then we calculate the total amount of profit/losses over the entire period which is the sum of the profit/losses .

-- calculate the net total amount of "Profit/Losses" over the entire period
+- calculated the net total amount of "Profit/Losses" over the entire period

-- then looped through the array and add the second element of each item to a totalto find this lets loop through the array and add the
+-to do this looped through the array and add the second element of each item to a total

--finances[i][0] is the first element of each item which is the month -finances[i][1] is the second element of each item which is the profit/loss which we need to add to the total total=0 will be the starting point of the total
+-finances[i][0] is the first element of each item which is the month

+-finances[i][1] is the second element of each item which is the profit/loss which we need to add to the total

+-total=0 will be the starting point of the total

 ![SCREENSHOTS